Imperial Orcs magical traditions

 Ancestors and Rituals

 Learning ritual magic proved a painstaking process for the Imperial Orcs.
-Attempts to incorporate loud passionate drumming to get the blood pumping in the way some barbarian tribes perform rituals seems to draw the attention of the ancestors in much the way battle does.
+Attempts to incorporate loud passionate drumming to get the blood pumping in the way some barbarian nations perform rituals seems to draw the attention of the ancestors in much the way battle does.
 These ancestors were hostile and disruptive as is the way with many Imperial Orc ancestors and this made mastering ritual magic incredibly difficult.
 For a while some mages worried that the orcs might simply be incapable of mastering the art at all.

 Eventually the shamans discovered a way to solve their problems using a combination of two powerful Imperial Orc hearth magics.
 The first is to encourage as many members of the ritualists' legion to be present as possible while performing a ritual, along with banners and flags bearing the legion symbols.
 The presence of the legion members and their symbols helps to reinforce the sense of identity and belonging that all orcs feel and increases the chances that one of the legion's ancestors will be able to return to watch the ritual.